 Software developers are the creative minds behind the computer and smartphone technology we use for work, school, entertainment and everything in between.
 Companies rely on software developers to create new technology-driven solutions, as well as perform upgrades and maintenance on existing software.

-Software development has been ranked as the #1 Best Technology Job in America for two consecutive years by U.S. News & World Report.
-The Bureau of Labor Statistics predicts that employment for software engineers will grow by 24 percent between 2016 and 2026, adding as many as 302,500 new jobs.1
+Software developer has been ranked as the #1 Best Technology Job in America for two consecutive years by U.S. News & World Report.
+The Bureau of Labor Statistics predicts that employment for software engineers will grow by 24 percent between 2016 and 2026, adding as many as 302,500 new jobs.

 2. Computer Support Specialists